 Wikipedia?

 For your research papers, we suggest that you browse or search some of the library's online subject encyclopedias.
-Admittedly, they are not as easy to search, but the quality of the entries is often worth the effort.
+Admittedly, they are not as easy to search, but the quality of the entries is usually worth the effort.
 In addition, the entries are signed by the author and include the citation.